ilkajw/gnn-decision-boundary/README.md

 #### 04_classify_original_dataset.py

-All graphs from the TUDataset are classified with the trained GNN and classifications are saved to a JSON, to later retrieve which graphs are classified correctly.
+All graphs from the TUDataset are classified with the trained GNN.
+Classifications are saved to a JSON file.

 #### 05_classify_path_graphs.py
-Path graphs from the prior created sequences are defined with the best model trained on the original dataset.
+Path graphs from the prior created sequences are classified by the model trained on the original dataset.
-Predictions are stored as graph attributes and a JSON with all graphs, their attributes and prediction is created.
+Classifications are stored as graph attributes and a JSON with all graphs, their attributes and classification is created.

 #### 06_precalculations.py

-A map on distances and on the number of operations per path is calculated.
+A map on distances and the number of operations per path is calculated.
 Further, a history of flip occurrences per path with the triggering edit operation per flip and its path position is computed, one with path positions measured according to the cost function, one according to the number of operations.